neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

 A comment: Migrations are crucial when it comes to upgrading older deployments to the latest schema.
 If, however, there are no need of upgrading older deployments to the latest schema and code, migrations may instead add to the maintenance and development routines burden without adding value to the project.
 This is for instance the case during early development where there are no live deployments, or when all live deployments have run all migrations to date and there is no need to restore from old backups.

-## Complete example - Sync database and files from "live" to local dev
+## Complete example - Sync database and files from "live" to local dev or build server (for pre-release testing)

 One use of data profiles is the ability to keep a single set of "live" database data and media files in one place, and then have all developers replicate this data and media files locally for local development.

+The "example" data profile is used here.
+Adapt to the data profile you are interested in copying.

-1. Make changes in backend and upload files "live"
+1. Make changes in live campaign manager / backend

-2. Log into the "live" phpfiles container and upload the current data:
+2. Log into the "live" phpfiles container (can be done by logging in to Tutum, navigation to the relevant stack, then to the "phpfiles" service, then click the `>_` button on the phpfiles-container's row) and upload the current data:

+    bash
+    export DATA=example;cd dna;vendor/bin/propel config:convert;cd ..
     bin/upload-current-user-data.sh

-3. Run the echo scripts at the bottom LOCALLY.
+3. If using the Tutum browser-based shell, select the three echo scripts at the bottom, right-click, choose "Copy", paste them into a plain-text editor and remove the extra new-lines, then copy the fixed echo scripts once again before pasting them locally.

+Tip: The latest new data ref commands can also be checked in the log:

+    cat dna/db/uploaded-user-data.log | less

+4. Paste / run these echo scripts LOCALLY or on the build server (depending on where you are testing).

+Example (do not copy paste this example, instead, use the echo scripts copied above):

+    # Commands that have been run locally in order to set the refs to point to this user data (revert these changes if your data set is not meant to be the base of future production deployments)
+    echo 'DATA-example/ENV-deployments/release_16.03.1-%DATA%/2016-03-15_154857/schema.sql.gz' > dna/db/migration-base/example/schema.filepath
+    echo 'DATA-example/ENV-deployments/release_16.03.1-%DATA%/2016-03-15_154857/data.sql.gz' > dna/db/migration-base/example/data.filepath
+    echo 'DATA-example/ENV-deployments/release_16.03.1-%DATA%/2016-03-15_154857/media/' > dna/db/migration-base/example/media.folderpath

-4. Open up a shell locally and run:
+5. Open up a shell locally (`stack/shell.sh`) and run:

-    bin/reset-db.sh --force-s3-sync
+    export DATA=example
+    bin/ensure-and-reset-db-force-s3-sync.sh